 |“Too much ‘red tape’!” is one of the most common complaints from businesses and citizens in OECD countries.
 Administrative simplification is a regulatory quality tool to review and reduce administrative and regulatory procedures.
 It has remained high on the agenda in most OECD countries over the last decade and continues to be so.

 Until now, efforts to reduce administrative burdens have primarily been driven by ambitions to improve the cost efficiency of administrative regulations, as these impose direct and indirect costs on regulated subjects.
 Many countries will finish their current projects over the next few years and must decide how to continue their efforts and how to make them more efficient.

-Readers can access the full version of Cutting Red Tape - Why is Administrative Simplification so Complicated? choosing from the following options:
+Access the full version of Cutting Red Tape: Why is Administrative Simplification so Complicated? choosing from the following options:

 For more information, please contact Daniel Trnka, Regulatory Policy Division, OECD